colah/ByronTrialNotes/daily-notes/day19.md

  * Yes.
 * That would be consistent with what I suggested?
  * Yes.
-* In this room, there were things related to all sorts of technological endeavours?
+* In this room, there were things related to all sorts of technological endeavors?
  * Yes.
 Electronics, chemicals...
 * (Next picture) The furnace room.
 What you described as an electrochemical cell?
  * Actually, I described it as a container of liquid with wires attached.
 * (Next picture) Picture of same device.
  * Yes.
 * Were you familiar with this sort of object?
  * No. I recognize some things.
-The multimeters, a power suppply, a thermometer.
+The multimeters, a power supply, a thermometer.
 * Multimeter is the thing at the top?
  * Yes.
 * J: Is that the same thing as the voltmeter?